parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

    </p>

-   Select the target FPGA xc7z020\_1), and click on the **Run Trigger Immediate** button to see the signals in the waveform window.
+   Select the target FPGA xc7z020\_1 or xc7s50_0, and click on the **Run Trigger Immediate** button to see the signals in the waveform window.

    <p align="center">
    <img src ="./images/lab6/Fig21.png">